anaisbetts/atom-twitch/README.md

 ### Dragons Be Here

 Until / unless atom/atom#8697 is merged, you'll need to have a custom build of Atom that has this change.
 Without this, using Polymer is much more difficult (though technically possible, via Vulcanize).

+### Why doesn't the camera turn off once I toggle the plugin?

+afaik there's no way to turn off the camera once you turn it on via `getUserMedia`.
+I would love to be wrong though!